This buzzing bar and restaurant turns up the cool-factor of the mid-Blue Mountains yet another notch.

 It’s slightly exciting when talented people with very good taste team up to open a bar and restaurant in your neighbourhood.

-Mesa Barrio is the work of four local lads with plenty of skill and no pretensions.
+Mesa Barrio is the work of some clued-in local lads with plenty of skill and no pretensions.
 Yet their Lawson restaurant breathes so much cool that, if dining here and hailing from somewhere like Potts Point in Sydney, you’d be forgiven for thinking you hadn’t left the city at all.

 Spanish for ‘neighbourhood table’, Mesa Barrio is all about sharing good food and wine with good friends.
 The menu is a series of small and larger plates with a Mediterranean bent, featuring get-in-my-belly tapas such as fried haloumi with oregano and lemon, raw hiramasa kingfish with fennel, sour cream and horseradish, or cured meats with manchengo cheese and pickles.